WeiliangXing/firewall-network-security/README.md

 Developed a firewall in C hooked in Apache and a testing website in PHP.

 This project is a team project.
-- Folder WAF_Code is for firewall codes;
+- Folder WAF is for firewall codes;
 - Folder Web_Application_Code is for testing website
 - Folder Data is for testing data
 - File report.pdf is the project report